 Another great adventure with the brave men and women from the TSA.
 They are here to make your travel safe(r).
 That’s at least what they claim to do.
 The agency has failed massive tests recently, were testers were able to get “dangerous” items past security.

-There is even an Android app out there, which lets you read the information of your passport.
-Only thing you need is a NFC-capable smartphone.
+There is even an Android app out there, which lets you read the information on your passport.
+The only thing you need is an NFC-capable smartphone.
 The app is just a proof of concept and you can’t actually steal other people’s information or read the pictures and fingerprints stored on the chip.
-However it gives you a feeling how easy it is.
+However, it gives you a feeling of how easy it is.

 Now I got a passport cover and went to my first flight with it.
 Check-In was no problem.
 But as soon as I handed over my passport to the TSA agent at the security checkpoint, he started to yank out my passport.
 When I put my passport in my cover it was a very tight fit.
 This is probably because it’s made for US passports and not for EU once, which have a thicker cover.

 The agent also told me, that I can put it in the cover when I store it after traveling.
-Well then I don’t have to get any cover for the passport at all.
-I can put it anywhere safe.
+Well, then I don’t have to get any cover for the passport at all.
+I can put it anywhere safely.
 Even wrap it in aluminum foil.
-Another great idea brought to you by TSA.
-If i have to squeeze the passport every time I travel in and out of a cover, I can get rid of the cover.
+Another great idea brought to you by the TSA.
+If I have to squeeze the passport every time I travel in and out of a cover, I can get rid of the cover.
 This makes it just worse and increases wear and tear, especially if you fly a lot.

 In the form you have to fill out, they ask you for the state in which the incident occurred and then for the airport.
 You select your state first and then the next list brings you to a list of all airports in the U.S., not just the state you selected above.
 Being at the same time in two different places is not invented yet, at least not for us consumers 😉